Skip to content

 2. Any act that restricts the person's freedom of movement, whether or not they resist.

-Under section 58 of the Mental Capacity Act it is the statutory function of the Office of the Public Guardian to monitor generally all Deputies appointed by the Court.
+Under section 58 of the Mental Capacity Act, it is the statutory function of the Office of the Public Guardian to monitor Deputies appointed by the Court.

-If the Court determines it necessary take additional monitoring steps it has the power to require the Deputy:
+If the Court determines that additional monitoring is necessary, it has the power to require the Deputy:

-1. Provides specific information to the Public Guardian to verify the appropriateness of the appointment; and
+1. Provide specific information to the Public Guardian; and

-2. Submit reports or information to the Public Guardian at predetermined intervals.
+2. Submit reports or information to the Public Guardian at specified intervals.

-Click here for further information about the role and powers of the Office of the Public Guardian.
+For further information about the role and powers of the Office of the Public Guardian, see: Section 8, The Public Guardian

 Under Section 16 (8), the Court has the power to revoke the appointment of a Deputy or vary their powers if it is satisfied that: